top of page

 To make the spice paste:

-Dry roast the chana dal, urad dal, and chilies on a pan on medium heat till lightly toasted.
+Dry roast the chana dal, urad dal, and chillies on medium heat until lightly toasted.
 Do not burn.
 Cool and grind to a fine powder in a coffee mill.
 Set aside.

-Add all the rest of the ingredients of the spice paste, including the ground powder from above to a small blender and purée to a smooth paste.
-Try and add as little water as possible, just enough to allow the purée to slide down the sides of the blender.
+Add all the other ingredients of the spice paste, including the ground powder from above, to a small blender and purée to a smooth paste.
+Try to add as little water as possible, just enough to allow the purée to slide down the sides of the blender.
 Set aside.

 To make the beans:

-In a wok or pot add the oil and on medium heat add the tempering ingredients in the order given.
+In a wok or pot, add the oil and, on medium heat, add the tempering ingredients in the order given.
 The mustard seeds will begin to pop in about 30 seconds.
-Add the spice paste and cook for about 10-15 minutes till the paste has a beautiful aroma and the oil begins to separate from the paste.
+Add the spice paste and cook for about 10-15 minutes until the paste has a beautiful aroma and the oil begins to separate from it.

 Add the beans and mix in, adding a touch of water if the paste is too dry.
 Cook for an additional 5 minutes till the beans are well coated in the spices.
 This should resemble a very thick, almost dry curry.

-Serve as a side hot topped with the minced cilantro and chapattis or rice.
+Serve as a side hot topped with minced cilantro and chapattis or rice.